Automattic/vip-gm2019-workshop-node/full-docker/README.md

 - update .env to reference your repo
-- clone the VIP Go MU Plugins (built version) git clone https://github.com/Automattic/vip-go-mu-plugins-built.git
-- docker-compose up -d
+- clone the VIP Go MU Plugins (built version) git clone https://github.com/Automattic/vip-go-mu-plugins-built.git docker-compose up -d --build
-- open localhost:2000 to access the site
+- open localhost:2000 to access the WordPress site
 - to shell into the web host
 docker exec -it vipgo_web_1 /bin/bash
+- open localhost:4000 to run the React front-end app (which talks to Node.js, which talks to WordPress)

 ## Commands